 Fig. 6 shows the relation between the number of generations of GA and electricity cost.
-We first set the result of 10 generations as the baseline and then compute how many percentage can be saved with the increasing generations.
+We first set the result of ten generations as the baseline and then compute how many percentage can be saved with the increasing generations.

-2) Energy efficiency: In this paper, we do not aim to minimize the energy consumption for executing workflow applications across a set of data centers.
+2) Energy Efficiency: In this article, we do not aim to minimize the energy consumption for executing workflow applications across a set of data centers.
 However, our proposed method allows cloud providers to set a constraint for energy consumption.
-To this end, we first provide the Lower_bound and Upper_bound of energy consumption for executing a workflow application over available data centers.
+To this end, we first provide the lower\bound and upper\bound of energy consumption for executing a workflow application over available data centers.

-Lower_bound and Upper_bound.
-The Lower_bound of energy consumption is computed by selecting the most energy efficient VMs inside the same data center to execute the given workflow.
-Furthermore, the most energy efficient Vs for a task V_i is: $\arg \min{VM_i \in VM} Makespan(v_i, VM_i) P{host}^{comp}(VM_i)$.
-The Upper_bound includes both energy consumption for VM and transferring data over hops.
-Therefore, we choose the type of VM that consumes the most energy and the data center which contains the most hops for data transmission.
+Lower\bound and upper\bound.
+The lower\bound of energy consumption is computed by selecting the most energy efficient VMs inside the same data center to execute the given workflow.
+Furthermore, the most energy efficient Vs for a task $V_i$ is: arg minVMi \in VM Makespan $(v_i, VM_i) P{host}^{comp}(VM_i)$ .
+The upper\bound includes both energy consumption for VM and transferring data over hops.
+Therefore, we choose the type of VM that consumes the most energy and the data center, which contains the most hops for data transmission.

-Figs. 7, 8, 9 and 10 indicate the energy consumption of executing the given workflows over different data centers.
-The Y-axis indicates the ratio of the energy consumption of different solution with the Lower_bound of energy consumption.
+Figs. 7-10 indicate the energy consumption of executing the given workflows over different data centers.
+The Y-axis indicates the ratio of the energy consumption of different solution with the lower\bound of energy consumption.
 Although both GreenGA and ElectCostGA are not designed to minimize energy consumption, they can guarantee energy consumption that will meet the predefined constraints, while minimizing the electricity cost.